WildernessLabs/Maple.NetMF/README.md

 ## Starting the Server

-In order for Maple to run, you must start the server at the beginning
+In order for Maple to run, you must start the server before it will run.
+To start the server, instantiate a new `MapleServer` object, and call the `Start` method:

-Then, start the server

 ```csharp
 MapleServer server = new MapleServer();